scylladb/scylladb/docs/alternator/alternator.md

   monitoring is rather advanced and provide more insights to the internals.

 ## Alternator-specific API

+### Write isolation policies
+DynamoDB API update requests may involve a read before the write - e.g., a _conditional_ update, or an update based on the old value of an attribute.
+The read and the write should be treated as a single transaction - protected (_isolated_) from other parallel writes to the same item.

+By default, Alternator does this isolation by using Scylla's LWT (lightweight transactions) for every write operation.
+However, LWT significantly slows writes down, so Alternator supports three additional _write isolation policies_, which can be chosen on a per-table basis and may make sense for certain workloads as explained below.

+The write isolation policy of a table is configured by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values:

+  * `a`, `always`, or `always_use_lwt` - This is the default choice.
+    It performs every write operation - even those that do not need a read before the write - as a lightweight transaction.

+    This is the slowest choice, but also the only choice guaranteed to work correctly for every workload.

+  * `f`, `forbid`, or `forbid_rmw` - This mode _forbids_ write requests
+    which need a read before the write.
+An attempt to use such statements (e.g.,  UpdateItem with a ConditionExpression) will result in an error.
+    In this mode, the remaining write requests which are allowed - pure writes without a read - are performed using standard Scylla writes, not LWT, so they are significantly faster than they would have been in the `always_use_lwt`, but their isolation is still correct.

+    This mode is the fastest mode which is still guaranteed to be always safe.
+However, it is not useful for workloads that do need read-modify- write requests on this table - which this mode forbids.

+  * `o`, or `only_rmw_uses_lwt` - This mode uses LWT only for updates that require read-modify-write, and does normal quorum writes for write-only updates.

+    The benefit of this mode is that it allows fast write-only updates to some items, while still allowing some slower read-modify-write operations to other items.
+However, This mode is only safe if the workload does not mix read-modify-write and write-only updates to the same item, concurrently.
+    It cannot verify that this condition is actually honored by the workload.

+  * `u`, `unsafe`, or `unsafe_rmw` - This mode performs read-modify-write operations as separate reads and writes, without any isolation guarantees.
+    It is the fastest option, but not safe - it does not correctly isolate read-modify-write updates.
+This mode is not recommended for any use case, and will likely be removed in the future.

 ### Accessing system tables from Scylla
  * Scylla exposes lots of useful information via its internal system tables,